Mrahelm/phishing-website-detection/README.md

 This project was developed as part of the **Data Science in Cybersecurity** course at the **University of Haifa**.

-The objective of the project is to reproduce and critically evaluate a published phishing website detection study.
-The project follows a complete machine learning workflow, including data exploration, preprocessing, feature engineering, model training, evaluation, and error analysis.
+The objective of this project is to reproduce and critically evaluate a published phishing website detection study using machine learning techniques.
+The project follows a complete machine learning pipeline, including data exploration, preprocessing, feature engineering, model training, evaluation, and error analysis.

-Two machine learning models were implemented and compared:
+Two supervised machine learning models were implemented and compared:

 - Logistic Regression
 - Random Forest

-The experiments were performed in Python using Google Colab.
+The implementation was developed using **Python** in **Google Colab**.

 ---

-# Selected Research Paper
+## Selected Research Paper

 **Phishing Websites Dataset for Machine Learning**